Energinet-DataHub/green-energy-hub/docs/architecture-decision-record/ADR-0008 Integration events communication.md

 ## Decision Drivers

 * teams are starting to reach out and define integration event
-* integration events needs to be exchanged in a uniform way across domains
+* integration events need to be exchanged in a uniform way across domains

 ## Considered Options